cloudxabide/matrix.lab-OCP3/Foo/SDN_Overview.md

 # OpenShift 3 SDN Overview

 Status:   Work in Progress
-Purpose:  To provide an overview and details of "Internal" SDN Subnets on each host
+Purpose:  To provide an overview and details of:
+"Internal" SDN Subnets on each host
 "External" IP Endpoints

+This example provides context in regards to
+  project:      openshift-console
+  application:  console
+  host(s):      rh7-ocp3-mst0[1:3]

 ## Architecture
 The architecture I used is essentially a Reference Architecture consisting of the following: